BA, PGCE, MA, SFHEA

 You’ll also curate your work as part of the graduate summer exhibitions in Bournemouth and London, subject to competition.

-Our BA (Hons) Design for Costume and Performance students and alumni have gone on to win great things:
+Our BA (Hons) Design for Costume and Performance students and graduates have gone on to win great things.

 Students also have opportunities to participate in the following national and international competitions, exhibitions and symposia.